-(a) a statement of the objectives of the proposed statutory instrument and the reasons its proposed enactment;

-- (b) a statement explaining the effect of the proposed statutory instrument where the instrument proposes to amend an existing statutory instrument; - (c) a statement of other practicable means of achieving the objectives, including other regulatory as well as non-regulatory options; - (d) an assessment of the costs and benefits of the proposed statutory rule and of any other practicable means of achieving the same objectives; - (e) the reasons why the other means are not appropriate; - (f) any other matters specified by the statutory instrument; and - (g) a summary of the provisions of the statutory instrument.

-(2) The assessment of the costs and benefits shall include an assessment of the economic, environmental and social impact and the likely administrative and compliance costs including resource allocation costs.

-(3) The regulation-making authority shall, in preparing a regulatory impact statement, obtain independent advice as to the adequacy of the regulatory impact statement and of the assessment included in the regulatory impact statement in accordance with the guidelines.
+- (a) a statement of the objectives of the proposed statutory instrument and the reasons for its proposed enactment; - (b) a statement explaining the effect of the proposed statutory instrument where the instrument proposes to amend an existing statutory instrument: - (c) a statement of other practicable means of achieving objectives. the including regulatory as well as non-regulatory options; - (d) an assessment of the costs and benefits of the proposed statutory rule and of any practicable means of achieving the same objectives; - (e) the reasons why the other means are not appropriate; - (f) any other matters specified by the statutory instrument; and - (g) a summary of the provisions of the statutory instrument. - (2) The assessment of the costs and benefits shall include an assessment of the economic, environmental and social impact and the likely administrative and compliance costs including resource allocation costs. - (3) The regulation-making authority shall. in preparing a regulatory impact statement, independent advice as to the adequacy of the regulatory impact statement and of the assessment included in the regulatory impact statement in accordance with the guidelines.

-(4) The responsible county executive committee member shall before a statutory instrument in respect of which a regulatory impact statement is required is made, issue a certificate in writing specifying thatContents of regulatory impact statements

-- (a) the requirements relating to regulatory impact statements stipulated under this Act and the guidelines have been complied with; and - (b) in the opinion of the county executive committee member, the regulatory impact statement adequately sets out the likely impact of the proposed statutory instrument.

-(5) The responsible county executive committee member shall submit to the clerk of the county assembly, a copy of the regulatory impact statement and the compliance certificate for tabling before the county assembly with the statutory instrument.

-8. (1) A regulation making authority that intends to prepare a regulatory impact statement shall notify the residents of the county, of the intended preparations, by notice in the Gazette, County Gazette and in a newspaper of wide circulation within the county.
+- (4) The responsible county executive committee member shall before a statutory instrument in respect of which a regulatory impact statement is required is made, issue a certificate in writing specifying that- - (a) the requirements relating to regulatory impact statements stipulated under this Act and the guidelines have been complied with; and - (b) in the opinion of the county executive committee member, the regulatory impact statement adequately sets out the likely impact of the proposed statutory instrument. - (5) The responsible county executive committee member shall submit to the clerk of the county assembly, a copy of the regulatory impact statement and the compliance certificate for tabling before the county assembly with the statutory instrument. - 8.
+(1) A regulation making authority that intends to prepare a regulatory impact statement shall notify the statements. residents of the county, of the intended preparations, by notice in the Gazette, County Gazette and in a newspaper of wide circulation within the county.

+Notification of regulatory impact
-(2) If the proposed statutory instrument is likely to have a significant impact on a particular group of people, the regulation-making authority shall publish the notice in a way that is likely to ensure members of the group understand the purpose and content of the notice.

-(3) The notice shall-

-- (a) include a brief statement of the policy objectives sought to be achieved by the proposed legislation; - (b) state where copies of the regulatory impact statement may be obtained or inspected; - (c) if a draft of the proposed statutory instrument may be obtained or inspected, state where the draft may be obtained or inspected ; - (d) state that anyone may comment on the proposed legislation; - (e) state how and when comments may be made; and - (f) state how consultations about the proposed legislation will take place.
+- (2) If the proposed statutory instrument is likely to have a significant impact on a particular group of people, the regulation-making authority shall publish the notice in a way that is likely to ensure members of the group understand the purpose and content of the notice. - (3) The notice shall- - (a) include a brief statement of the policy objectives sought to be achieved by the proposed legislation; - (b) state where copies of the regulatory impact statement may be obtained or inspected; - (c) if a draft of the proposed statutory instrument may be obtained or inspected, state where the draft may be obtained or inspected; - (d) state that anyone may comment on the proposed legislation;